Yuanxin519/9103-Creative-coding-major-project/README.md

 - img.get(x, y) samples pixel colour from both paintings, storing colourAdele and colourKiss in each tile.

-- Circle size is driven by pixel brightness; noise() adds organic variation so the grid feels hand-crafted rather than mechanical.
+- Noise() adds organic variation so the grid feels hand-crafted rather than mechanical.

 - flipProgress (0–1) is the shared property all four mechanics use to blend between the two paintings via lerp().